 Plantar warts, also known as verruca plantaris, are small, benign skin lesions which appear on the bottom of the feet.
 They are caused by the human papillomavirus (HPV), usually by the strains 1, 2, 4, 60, and 63.
 The virus enters the skin through small abrasions or cuts, which might not even be visible to the naked eye.

 The infection can manifest as a single or solitary wart, or as a mosaic wart, in which small warts form a cluster.
 Plantar warts aren’t dangerous, but they can become painful and make standing very uncomfortable.
 The wart appears on the surface of the skin, and it can have tiny black dots on its surface.
 These dots are simply small blood vessels full of dried blood.

 Essential oils can also be used as home remedies for plantar warts.
 In order to treat plantar warts with essential oils put 1 drop of tea tree neat onto the affected area.
 Depending on the size of the wart, use the end of a match stick or something the size of the surface area of the wart to apply the oregano oil.
 Oregano oil will burn the skin, so try to get it directly on the wart.
 Cover the wart.
 Do this twice a day.
 You will see the wart changing; keep going until the root of the wart has come out; the time this takes will depend on the size of the wart, but it is usually between 10-20 days.
 Continue the treatment for another week after the root has come out to prevent it from coming back.

-If you are looking for a natural clinical solution then we recommend you read up on Marigold Therapy that is pioneered by Dr Tariq Khan who has a special interest in Plantar warts.
+If you are looking for a natural clinical solution then we recommend you read up on Marigold Therapy that is pioneered by a Sydney Podiatrist Dr Tariq Khan who has a special interest in Plantar warts.

 Guest Blog From